 The foolish appraiser was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said one thing when he meant another.
 Each morning at the monastery, rice was distributed to the disciples with the elders getting the best rice and the inferior rice going to the younger disciples.
 As Laludayi was in a middle rank, sometimes he got good rice and sometimes not.
 When he did not get it, he complained.
 Eventually the steward told him to do the distribution himself, but he failed miserably at the task and was quickly relieved of the duty.

-When the Buddha heard about it, he told this story so people knew Laludayi had been a dullard in the past too.
+When the Buddha heard what had happened, he told this story so people knew Laludayi had been a dullard in the past too.